Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 rightmost log entry has a timestamp more than `max_behind` milliseconds in the past.
-If the connection succeeds, any certificate the server responds with will necessarily provide the information the client needs to purge a previously-observed provisional inclusion proof from its state.
-Any additional provisional inclusion proof provided by the server in such a connection should be disregarded, rather than triggering new state to be stored.
+If the connection succeeds, any certificate the server responds with will necessarily provide the information the client needs to purge a previously observed provisional inclusion proof from its state.
+Any additional provisional inclusion proof provided by the server in such a connection SHOULD be disregarded, rather than triggering new state to be stored.

 ## Oblivious Third Party